 May 4: The 5th edition of “100% Islay” is released.
 Bottled were bourbon barrels from the years 2009 and 2010.
 Anthony Wills, Kilchoman Founder and Managing Director: »There is a clear difference between the 100% Islay range and other releases, the lighter peating level and maturation exclusively in ex-bourbon barrels gives the whisky a beautiful fragrance and balance.
 When we first set out to build Kilchoman the ambition was to produce a single malt from barley grown on the distillery farm to give complete control and traceability, we also wanted to echo how whisky was once made on Islay and across Scotland.
 We are incredibly proud to continue these traditional practices.
 We expect that followers of Kilchoman will enjoy this latest Edition of the 100% Islay, the added maturation time compared to previous releases has given the whisky added depth and balance, we expect it to be a hit.«

-May 23: To mark the 10th anniversary of the distillery, Kilchoman released a special “10th anniversary release”.
+May 23: to mark the 10th anniversary of the distillery, Kilchoman released a special “10th anniversary release”.
 It is a vatting of sherry and bourbon casks filled between 2005 and 2012 and even includes a percentage of whisky from Cask No. 1/2005, the first cask ever filled at Kilchoman.
 The limited edition is just 3,000 hand numbered bottles at cask strength.
 It was sold only at the Distillery Shop at a price of £88.80.

 25-28 May: during Fèis Ìle 2015, Kilchoman once again presented a comprehensive programme to festival visitors: Manager Tours with Anthony Wills, Warehouse Masterclass at the Conisby Warehouse, 10th Anniversary Masterclass, Club Members’ Masterclass, “Be a Bottler” – where you can bottle your own bottle of Machir Bay, Still House Visits, Tutored Range Tastings and much more.
 Live music was provided by the famous Scottish band Skipinnish and the Trail West & Islay Pipe Band.
-The “Fèis Ìle Release” of 2015 (sold on Kilchoman Open Day, May 28th) is a vatting of three 7 year old 1st Fill ex-Bourbon Barrels.
+The “Fèis Ìle Release” of 2015 (sold on Kilchoman Open Day, May 28th) is a vatting of three nearly 7 year old 1st Fill ex-Bourbon Barrels.

 June 23: Kilchoman buys Rockside Farm.
 The Kilchoman Distillery Company Limited announced that they have agreed to buy Rockside Farm where the distillery is located on the Isle of Islay from the current owners.
 After running the farm for 30 years, Mark and Rohaise French decided to sell the farm to Anthony Wills to devote more time to their 4 grown children and their families.
 The handover is scheduled for November 2015.
 Anthony Wills, Managing Director of Kilchoman Distillery commented: “We have always been proud to produce whisky from barley to bottle and the purchase of Rockside Farm secures this vision for the future”.